soniah/blog/content/posts/2007-10-23-mysql-replication-notes.md

 mysql&gt; start slave;
 </pre>

-Note: this information is stored in the file data_dir/master.info, so the password isn&#8217;t very secure
+Note: this information is stored in the file data_dir/master.info, so the password isn't very secure

   * to *quickly* add *another slave*, see [this topic][7] (shutdown an existing slave, copy the data directory with logs and info files, set a unique server-id, start existing and new slave)